Health Department announces five new COVID-19 related deaths in Greene County

-SPRINGFIELD, Mo.- The Springfield-Greene County Health Department has announced that five more residents have died from COVID-19.
+SPRINGFIELD, Mo.- The Springfield-Greene County Health Department has announced five new COVID-19 related deaths Thursday afternoon.

 According to a press release, those who died were: